-Review/Exam Week Monday (14 Oct 2019) 8:00 am AEST
+Review/Exam Week Monday (8 June 2020) 8:00 am AEST

-You must submit your slides as a powerpoint or pdf file by 8.00am on the due date.
+You must submit your slides as a PowerPoint (.ppt or .pptx) or .pdf file by 8.00am on the due date.
 The presentation will then be conducted on the Monday of Review week and will be on the same day as initial presentations for the students entering the Honours course, to help build a research culture within the School.
 The date of the presentation is non-negotiable.